usrme/website/src/pages/tils/you-are-probably-better-off-with-rsync-for-remote-transfers.md

 After what seemed like forever, `scp` reported as being done when a whopping 20 minutes had passed.
 To not completely discount `scp` though: if you first archive a directory to a `.tar.gz` file, then the transfer will take far less time; roughly 10 seconds instead.

+---

+If the direction you're transferring from is Windows to Linux and the files are large enough that you feel yourself being mildly annoyed over the wait times, then look into [CDC File Transfer](https://github.com/google/cdc-file-transfer).
+If not, then read the main README anyway as it is wonderfully informative!

 [^1]: I continue to prefer Mankier for this with the help of a DuckDuckGo bang (namely `!mankier`): <https://www.mankier.com/1/scp>.